mfranzil/centodiciotto/README.md

 ### database.properties

-> A PostgresSQL database is required in this current version.
+> A PostgresSQL database is required in this version.
 Please change the JDBC driver accordingly if you wish to use a different service.

 ```text
 HostName=